 1. Shahabad Fort

-Constructed in 1521 by Chauhan Vanshi Dhandhel Rajput Mukutmani Dev, Shahabad Fort is an ancient fort situated on the hilltop in the middle of a forest area.
+Constructed in 1521 by Chauhan Vanshi Dhandhel Rajput Mukutmani Dev, Shahabad Fort is an ancient fort.
+It is situated on the hilltop amidst a forest area.
 Situated about 80km from Baran, this fort is considered as the strongest and the best fort in the entire Hadoti region.
-In the premised of the fort, you can find a topkhana or artillery, a barudkhana as well as some temples.
-One of the fascinating facts is that Mughal Emperor Aurangzeb also lived here for sometime.
+In the premised of the fort, you can find a topkhana or artillery, as well as some temples.
+An interesting fact about the fort is that Mughal Emperor Aurangzeb also lived here for sometime.

 2. Brahmani Mataji Temple